-The minimum hematocrit (iron) level to donate blood is 12.5 for males and 13.0 for females.
+The minimum hematocrit (iron) level to donate blood is 12.5 for females and 13.0 for males.
 If you are deferred for low hemoglobin, your collections specialist can review ways in which to increase your iron level.
 In many cases, your iron level can be increased significantly by some simple changes to your diet.

 8. “I’M AFRAID OF BEING TURNED DOWN.”